folded-ear/CookBook/README.md

     npm install
     npm run build
     cd ..
-    ./mvnw package
+    ./gradlew build

-Now you'll have a nice self-running JAR file in the `target` directory.
+Now you'll have a nice self-running JAR file in the `build/libs` directory.
 Which we'll immediately forget about, because it's for deployment, not development.

 ## Run (For Development)